ndd21/PHYS281/docs/demo-anaconda.md

         application within _Anaconda Navigator_.

     Above the table of applications the Navigator says "Applications on `base (root)`".
-Here `base` is the name of the default @(virtual environment) that Anaconda creates.
+Here `base` is the name of the default [virtual environment](glossary.md#virtual-environment) that Anaconda creates.
 This environment has various Python packages installed in it by default.
 This set of packages can be seen by clicking on the "Environments" tab: